 Carriers and carriage service providers have obligations to retain certain telecommunications under the Telecommunications (Interception and Access) Act 1997 (Cth).
 Those obligations have been criticised on the basis that they give certain intelligence agencies a means to identify journalists' sources.
 To do so, they must obtain a warrant from a judicial officer or lawyer appointed by the relevant minister.
 Hearings take place in secret and without participation by the journalist, which has given rise to concern about the adequacy of the protection this process offers.31

 iii Freedom of access to government information

 Court rules also allow for journalists to seek access to documents about court proceedings.
 In general, access is allowed to material read or relied upon in open court unless a suppression order is in place, or there are exceptional circumstances.
-In general, access to material on a court file that has not yet been read or relied on in open court is not readily given.
+In general, access is not readily given to material in a court file that has not yet been read or relied on in open court.

 iv Protection of sources